mjeltsch/reoptimize/README.md

 This is a double digest with AflIII and HindIII, where the target DNA has two AflIII sites and one HindIII site:

->./reoptimize.py digest -e 'AflIII 2' -e 'HindIII 1'
+>reoptimize -e 'AflIII 2' 'HindIII 1'

 This gives all necessary parameters via the command line:

->./reoptimize.py digest -e 'EcoRI 2' -e 'HindIII 3' -l 3000 -t 4 -m 2
+>reoptimize -e 'EcoRI 2' 'HindIII 3' -l 3000 -t 4 -m 2

 -l (length of target dna, in base pairs)
 -t (incubation time, in hours)
--m (amount of DNA, in micrograms)
+-m (amount of DNA, in µg)

-If enzymes or other parameters are omitted, the program will prompt for them!

 *make_sqlite_database.py*
 This script fetches all the data for NEB enzymes from the NEB web pages and assembles the database that is needed for the script to run.
-Running it results in the dadabase file "REsqlite3.db"
+Running it results in the database file "REsqlite3.db"

 *assay_DNAs.fasta*
 This files contains the full DNA sequences of all assay DNAs used by NEB.
 We